Best Sleeping Position For Neck Pain

 6. Past Injuries

 If you've had neck injuries before, sleeping in the wrong position or using the wrong pillow can make your neck pain worse.
-Common neck injuries like whiplash, often from car accidents or sports, can damage muscles, connective tissues, and spinal discs, leading to discomfort during sleep.
+Common neck injuries like whiplash(injury to the neck due to impactful back and forth movement), often from car accidents or sports, can damage muscles, connective tissues, and spinal discs, leading to discomfort during sleep.

 7. Age-Related Factors